zer0cache/matic-docs/docs/develop/plasma-using-metamask.md

 ### Transfer

-Once deposited, the token can be transfered to any other account on the Polygon chain.
+Once deposited, the token can be transfered to any other account on the Matic chain.
 During Transfer, only the `maticProvider` needs to be set as `window.web3`.

 ```js